Hadar-Tiferet/Java_Programming_Course_assignments/README.md

-# CS_University_Courses
+# Java programming course assignments
-Projects and assignments made as part of my computer science university courses
+assignments made as a part of my java programming university course.
+Note: the assignments were made locally first and uploaded after the fact.